NivlacSeugirdor/PhD/README.md

                *  being "B" the budge for the user, it has a value for each instance in each instance according to the re- sults provided by Nakamura (2018).
 The value of "B" varies between 90% and 60% in steps of 10% of the value given by Nakamura (2018).

+     - [3] Folder Instances:
+          .
+All instances that were used in the tests with the heuristics of PCTBP and TDOP.
+The prizes in these instances were generated through a normal distribution.

+     - [4] Folder Heuristics:
+          .
+Includes the implementation of heuristics for PCTBP (folder PCTBP) and for TDOP (folder TDOP).